Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion: ultrahigh-Energy Neutrinos and Self-interaction

 In this work, we treat neutrinos as Majorana particles.
-Weyl notation is used to describe the coupling of ultra-high-energy muon neutrinos to the scalar mediator, while Dirac notation is employed for the scalar-muon interaction.
+Weyl notation is used to describe the coupling of ultrahigh-energy muon neutrinos to the scalar mediator, while Dirac notation is employed for the scalar-muon interaction.
 The coupling constant $g_{\nu_\mu}$ is generally linked to the mechanism responsible for neutrino mass generation, such as seesaw models or spontaneous lepton number violation.
-In contrast, $g_\mu$ typically arises from non-renormalizable operators involving both the Higgs and scalar fields~\cite{Zhu:2021vlz, Cesarotti:2023udo}, and may emerge naturally within ultraviolet (UV) completions that include extended scalar or fermion sectors.
-Below the electroweak scale, these interactions can be effectively described by Yukawa-type couplings of the scalar to muons and muon neutrinos.
-While the precise relationship between $g_{\nu_\mu}$ and $g_\mu$ is model-dependent and generally determined by ultraviolet physics, we consider two simplified scenarios based on representative ratios between these couplings.
+In contrast, $g_\mu$ typically arises from nonrenormalizable operators involving both the Higgs and scalar fields~\cite{Zhu:2021vlz, Cesarotti:2023udo}, and may emerge naturally within ultraviolet (UV) completions that include extended scalar or fermion sectors.
+Below the electroweak scale, these interactions can be effectively described by Yukawa-type couplings of the scalar to muons and muon neutrinos. {While the precise relationship between \( g_{\nu_\mu} \) and \( g_\mu \) is model dependent, we consider two simplified benchmark choices for their ratio to illustrate how the resulting constraints depend on the relative strength of these couplings.}

 The Lagrangian introduces two Yukawa-type interactions involving a new scalar mediator $\phi$: one allowing self-scattering of muon neutrinos, and the other coupling the scalar to muons.
-The neutrino self-interaction term, $g_{\nu_\mu} \bar{\nu}_\mu \nu_\mu \phi$, is allowed due to the Majorana nature of the neutrinos and can lead to significant modifications in early-Universe neutrino behavior.
-The muon coupling term, $g_\mu\, \bar{\mu}\, \mu\, \phi$, allows the scalar to interact with charged leptons of muon flavor.
+The neutrino self-interaction term $g_{\nu_\mu} \bar{\nu}_\mu \nu_\mu \phi$ is allowed due to the Majorana nature of the neutrinos and can lead to significant modifications in early-Universe neutrino behavior.
+The muon coupling term $g_\mu \bar{\mu} \mu \phi$, allows the scalar to interact with charged leptons of muon flavor.
 While we do not explore the ultraviolet origin of these couplings, this setup provides a minimal and phenomenologically motivated scenario.
 However, we do not pursue that direction further, and instead concentrate on constraining this minimal coupling structure using astrophysical and cosmological data.